Guru Granth Sahib: Printing

-According to Namdhari Sikh literature, Diwan Buta Singh was the first person to print an edition of the Guru Granth Sahib, which was likely printed in 1868 or even earlier.
+The original Guru Granth Sahib is in the possession of the Sodhi family of Kartarpur village, and is placed at Gurdwara Thum Sahib.
+The Sodhis are descendants of Guru Arjan Dev and Kartarpur was founded by him in 1598.
+Prior to the late nineteenth century, only handwritten copies were prepared.
+Numerous early printed editions of the Guru Granth Sahib were published in the colonial period during the second half of the 19th century, including in Lahore (1864, 1868, 1881, 1885, 1886, 1887, 1889, all in Gurmukhi), Gujranwala (1882, Gurmukhi), Amritsar (1892, Gurmukhi), and Lucknow (1893, in Devanagari).
+The first printed copy of the Guru Granth Sahib was made in 1864.
+According to Namdhari Sikh literature, Diwan Buta Singh was the first person to print an edition of the Guru Granth Sahib, which was likely printed in 1868 or even earlier, with Grierson noting a printed edition that had been published in 1864.
 Early printed editions of the Guru Granth Sahib from the late-19th century were not only printed in Gurmukhi script but also Perso-Arabic script, as evidenced by eighteen different editions of the scripture being printed in Perso-Arabic script at Lahore, Gujranwala, and Sialkot between the years 1871 and 1895.
+Since the early 20th century, it has been printed in a standard edition of 1430 Angs.

 Official versions of the Guru Granth Sahib are produced in Amritsar by the Shiromani Gurdwara Parbandhak Committee (SGPC).
 The SGPC printers are the only authorized worldwide publisher of the scripture, states the Sikh religious body Akal Takht.
 On 9 May 1998, the Akal Takht jathedar Ranjit Singh issued a hukamnama injunction which banned private publishing of the Guru Granth Sahib and gave sole rights to printing the scripture to the SGPC.
 However, some private printing firms ignored this order and continued to privately publish copies of the scripture.
 Prior to 2006, Jeewan Singh Chattar Singh & Sons used to print the official versions and were the oldest publisher in Amritsar.
 However, in 2006, the Akal Takht banned them from printing the Sikh scripture after a sting operation showed that they were printing and mishandling the scripture as well as selling an illegal copy of the Sikh scripture to a Muslim seer.
 A subsidiary of the SGPC, the Delhi Sikh Gurudwara Management Committee, is the authorized printer and supplier of the Guru Granth Sahib to Sikhs outside of India.
 These facilities are a part of the Gurudwara Rakabganj in New Delhi.
 In 2007, the state of Punjab in India made it illegal for private firms to create copies of the scripture.

 The Guru Granth Sahib is currently printed in an authorized printing press in the basement of the Gurudwara Ramsar in Amritsar; misprints and set-up sheets, and printer's waste with any of its sacred text on, are cremated at Goindval.